 University of Pennsylvania’s Dr. George Cotsarelis is a legend in the hair loss world.
-He has been the most quoted hair loss researcher in the world over the past two decades, although Dr. Angela Christiano has surpassed him in that regard if only counting the past decade.
-I have covered both researchers dozens of times on this blog in the past.
+He has probably been among the three most quoted hair loss researchers in the world over the past two decades (with the other two being Dr. Angela Christiano and Dr. Ken Washenik).
+I have covered all three of these US-based researchers dozens of times on this blog in the past.

 Dr. Cotsarelis’ first hair related study that I could find is dated all the way back from 1990.
 Since then, the doctor and his lab (sometimes in collaborative efforts with others) have been responsible for a number of groundbreaking discoveries in relation to androgenetic alopecia.
 These include crucial findings related to progenitor cells, prostaglandin D2, skin regeneration, Wnt signaling, wounding and more.

 Dr. Cotsarelis is a co-founder of Follica, a company of paramount importance to us in 2018.
 I therefore thought it would be of interest to find some important quotes and thoughts that Dr. Cotsarelis has given in the past two decades to major newspapers and scientific publications.
 The quotes give a good indication about the overall progression of hair loss research in the US during the past several decades.
 They also suggest major revisions in prognostications about when a cure for hair loss will finally arrive.

 “Ideally, you would like to turn on beta-catenin just in an adult and see if you have the same effect: production of hair follicles.”